dontpanic42/KarouGB/readme.md

 Lots of stuff.
 Only pure ROM and MBC-1/MBC-3 cartridges are supported at the time.

-No sound support at all, although i'm working on that :-)
+No sound support at all.

 ### Screenshots
 ![Settings Window](https://raw.githubusercontent.com/dontpanic42/KarouGB/master/docs/screenshots/pokemon.png)